 The Bird of Ill Omen

-The third book of the Comaneshteni Saga is now available for pre-order.
+The third book of the Comaneshteni Saga is now available.

 As Romania enters the conflict between the Russian Empire and the Ottoman Empire to gain its independence, all the men of the Comaneshteanu family go to war.
 Mihai Comaneshteanu is forced to choose between two competing love interests.